RaduBesliu/calorie-tracker-mobile/README.md

 -  User can edit any diary (past or present)
 -  User can delete any of their diaries
 -  User can view a piechart of their detailed caloric consumption
+-  User can view the progress of their daily calories and target weight

 ### 4. UML Diagrams